 Cash flow can be one of your most challenging concerns when running a small business.
-Consider that most small businesses fail in the first five years of operation, according to U.S. Bank.
-The survey conducted by U.S. Bank reported that poor cash flow management or lack of understanding about cash flow contributed to the failure a stunning 82 percent of the time.
-If you have or may experience this concern, you may want to evaluate business line of credit rates.
+Considering that most small businesses fail in the first five years of operation, according to the Bureau of Labor Statistics, it’s critical to have a plan in place to manage your money correctly.

-Some entrepreneurs may think that just increasing revenue is the answer to cash flow issues, but that’s not necessarily the case.
-Flow is just as important as cash, and understanding when money will come in and go out is crucial to your success.
+Some entrepreneurs may think that just increasing revenue is the answer to cash flow issues, but that’s not necessarily always the case.
+Cash flow is just as important as cash, and understanding when money will come in and go out is crucial to your success.

 You can apply for a business credit line with the financial institution you use for your checking and other business banking needs.
 However, keep in mind that you might not get the best line of credit rate from that financial institution.
-Sometimes, a credit union might have a promotion on rates, and you may also want to research the rates available from online banks.
+Sometimes, a credit union might feature promotional rates, and you may also want to research the rates available from online banks.